-WWE has attempted to break the 'Diva' mould with some talent signings in the past year or so, signing the former TNA Knockouts Champion Awesome Kong, aka Kharma and the highly regarded Sara Del Rey.
+WWE has attempted to break the 'Diva' mold with some talent signings in the past year or so, signing the former TNA Knockouts Champion Awesome Kong, aka Kharma and the highly regarded Sara Del Rey.
 However, Kharma debuted, destroyed half the existing female roster outside of wrestling any actual matches, got pregnant, reappeared as a surprise entrant in the Royal Rumble but then left the company after it transpired that she had miscarried her child.
 Additionally, Del Rey has yet to debut with the company, being signed as a trainer.

-Lisa Simpson, at least before she was Flanderized into a Mary Sue and then a Jerk Sue.
+Lisa Simpson.
 She managed to be both quirky and vaguely nerdy (jazz music, Beat poetry, etc.) and unabashedly "girly" (her love of ponies and "Malibu Stacy" dolls).
 A very good example of an animated female character whom boys could not only like, but identify with.

-She Ra Princess Of Power was an interesting case.
-She-Ra was meant to basically be the Distaff Counterpart of He Man And The Masters Of The Universe, but despite having a female lead and a brighter color palette the tone wasn't all that different from its predecessor, especially since the series has Hordak (technically a MOTU character) as the lead villain, whereas the toyline has Catra as the Big Bad.
+She-Ra: Princess of Power was an interesting case.
+She-Ra was meant to basically be the Distaff Counterpart of He-Man, but despite having a female lead and a brighter color palette the tone wasn't all that different from its predecessor, especially since the series has Hordak (technically a MOTU character) as the lead villain, whereas the toyline has Catra as the Big Bad.
 So it basically attracted most of the same audience that He-Man did, despite trying to be a girl's show.
 A girl who wasn't into He-Man probably wouldn't be into She-Ra either, but a boy who liked He-Man would usually like She-Ra too (unless scared off by the fact that it was supposed to be for girls).

 Jem was also popular with male viewers but aimed at females.
 This is probably due to a mix of action-packed plotlines, mild fanservice...and initially debuting on the same show as Inhumanoids, ROBOTIX, and Bigfoot and the Muscle Machines.

 Even though one of the two main protagonists is female, Cow and Chicken avoids the Girl Show Ghetto nicely and attract an audience of both genders.
-Though Cow's gender is a bit of a different example, since she's clearly the Jerkass of the pair, and she's even voiced by amale.
+Though Cow's gender is a bit of a different example, since she's voiced by amale.

 Daria has a tendency to focus on its female characters more often than the male ones, but quite a few boys and men like it, too.